zAlweNy26/AlweStats/README.md

 - Margin
 - Text color
 - Text size (also for the cursor coordinates and the explored percentage)
-- Text alignment (not for WorldClock)
+- Text alignment (not for WorldClock and SystemClock)

-Each block is also movable with your mouse while in-game thanks to the integrated editing mode (default key : F8).
+Each block is also movable and resizable with your mouse while in-game thanks to the integrated editing mode (default key : F8).

 You can reload the configuration file (default key : F9) while in-game to see changes.